 I made a tasty meal for Paula and I tonight.
 It was a recipe that I saw in Rachael Ray‘s magazine for April.
 It took a little bit of time to prepare but since we were home together and didn’t have any other plans, it seemed like a good night to try this recipe.
 It serves four people so we ended up with a little bit of leftovers that either of us could eat this weekend.

-- 3-4 tablespoons of olive oil
+- 2 tablespoons of canola oil

-- 8 ounces of diced pancetta
+- 8 ounces of thinly sliced white mushrooms

-- 4 cloves of chopped garlic
+- 3 cloves of finely chopped garlic

-- 1 cup of chicken stock
+- 3 1/4 cups of chicken stock

 - 1/2 cup of frozen shelled edamame (plus 1/4 cup of thawed edamame)

 - 1/2 of a red serrano chile, thinly sliced (optional…if you want some heat)

 Preheat the oven to 450°.
 In a large cast-iron skillet, heat 1 tablespoon of the canola oil over medium-high heat.
 Season the chicken all over with salt and pepper.
 Add the chicken to the skillet.
 Cook until browned, about 7 minutes.
 Transfer to a plate.

 Add the mushrooms and the remaining tablespoon of canola oil to the skillet.
 Season with salt and pepper.
 Cook over medium-high heat, stirring occasionally, until browned, about 5 minutes.
 Add the scallion whites, ginger, miso paste, and garlic.
 Reduce heat to medium and continue to cook, stirring constantly, until fragrant, about 3 minutes.
 Add the rice and stir until coated.